JBZoo/CI-Report-Converter/README.md

 ![PHPcs in JetBrains PhpStorm](.github/assets/phpstorm-checkstyle.png)

 **NOTE:** I believe that coding style issues have the same level of severity as any other sort of errors.
-Therefore, I prefer to use the same workflow to check the quality of the code as I have with regular PHPUnit tests.
+Therefore, I prefer to use the same workflow to check the quality of the code as I do with regular PHPUnit tests.
 It's like "just one click!"
 Also, you will have the awesome bonus - navigating the project and gives the most detailed information about errors.

 **The general idea is pretty simple:**